Office of Residence Life

 Furniture and Decor

-Nails, tacks and other materials should not penetrate walls, ceilings, doors or other room surfaces.
-Tape, glow-in-the-dark pieces and other adhesives must be completely removed from all surfaces at the time of check out.
+Nails, tacks, and other materials should not penetrate walls, ceilings, doors or other room surfaces.
+Tape, glow-in-the-dark pieces, Command 3M Strips, and other adhesives must be completely removed from all surfaces at the time of checkout.
+Damages incurred as a result of the removal will result in a charge for wall repair and/or painting.

 Public and Common Areas Guidelines